Cooperative coloring of some graph families: Trees and wheels

 \section{Trees and wheels}

-For convenience of discussion, most of the proofs will be stated in the language of adapted coloring.
-By showing the edge-colored graph in Figure \ref{fig:td} has no adapted coloring, we will show that $m_\mathcal{T}(3)\geq 4$.
+For the sake of clarity in our discussion, most of the proofs are presented in terms of adapted coloring.
+By showing that the edge-colored graph in Figure \ref{fig:td} does not admit an adapted coloring, we can establish the lower bound $m_\mathcal{T}(3)\geq 4$.